FOOD FOR DAILY USE

 Cow dairy products do not contain as much of the chemicals needed for development.
 They are also cooling foods.
 For this reason, avoid them or have them only occasionally.

 Sardines.
-These are an excellent food for development.
-Ideally, eat 3 or 4 standard sized cans or tins of sardines per week.
+These are an excellent food for development and basically required.
+NEW RECOMMENDATION FOR ADULTS (9/24) is to eat 4 or 5 standard sized cans or tins of sardines per week.
 The standard size contains 3.75 to 4-ounces or 100 to 110-grams).

 If you do not eat sardines, you must supplement with about 900 mg of EPA and DHA per week and 5000 iu of vitamin D per day.